sahanjournal/audience-insight-assistant/README.md

-# Sahan Journal audience insights talking points generator GPT setup
+# Sahan Journal audience insights GPT setup

 Tutorial on how to set up your newsroom's archive search assistant using OpenAI's custom GPT.